Class Diagram for LinkedIn

 Company page, job, and group

 The CompanyPage class represents a particular page for a company that exists on LinkedIn.
-It contains the name, description, company size, etc.
+It contains the name, description, company size, and other relevant details.

-The Job class contains information about a job posting at a specific company and current job openings.
+The Job class contains information about a job posting at a specific company, as well as current job openings.

 The Group class represents a particular group that exists on the LinkedIn platform.
-This will contain the name, description, total users, and a particular ID to uniquely identify the group.
+This will contain the name, description, total number of users, and a unique ID to identify the group.

 The representation of these classes is given below: